Jamesokay/van-gogh-app/README.md

 ### To Do:

 - Replace polling logic with (I think) realtime update from Supabase
+- Integrate realtime update with logic for Generation loading state/UI
 - Implement Supabase Authentication
 - Implement actual RLS policies for accessing DB
 - Continue implementing ImageInputModal